Spiced Pineapple Carrot Cake

 Spiced Carrot Cake made with pineapple and coconut

+This is THE best carrot cake ever.
 Carrots are popular at our house.
-A one pound bag lasts about one meal – and that’s for three people!
 I had to work fast after my grocery buying trip to have enough to make carrot cake.
 And it was so worth it!
 Carrot cake is good.
 Spiced carrot pineapple coconut cake with nuts and raisins is celestial!

 The cream cheese frosting is not a sweet frosting and is a perfect complement to the dense cake.
 Beat it a little longer than most frosting to incorporate air into the mix and make it light.
 You can add up to one more cup of confectioner’s sugar to the mix, if you want a sweeter, more firm frosting.
 The recipe also doubles nicely if you decide to layer the carrot cake or make cupcakes.